Penelope Pitstop: Background

+Appearance

-In Wacky Races, Penelope has long blond hair in a full fringe.
+In Wacky Races, Penelope has long blonde hair in a full fringe and tied back into a ponytail with a hot pink scrunchie.
+She is 23 years old.
 She wears a purple racer helmet with goggles.
 She also wears a dark pink rider jacket with a purple turtleneck and purple job gloves, pink skirt with red pants underneath and white boots.

-In The Perils of Penelope Pitstop, Penelope's eyes resemble those of Daphne Blake, and despite having white sclerae, she wears red lipstick.
+In The Perils of Penelope Pitstop, Penelope's eyes resemble those of Daphne Blake, and she wears red lipstick.
 She wears a slight alteration to her Wacky Races wardrobe.
 Her helmet is replaced by a magenta pilot helmet with matching white goggles.
 She wears a hot pink long-sleeved jacket with a matching belt and long magenta scarf, which is hanging loose on the right side.
-Even though she still wears her red pants and white boots from Wacky Races, her job gloves are now white.
+Even though she still wears her red pants and white boots from Wacky Races, her gloves are now white.

-In the 2017 reboot of Wacky Races she also has a sister, Pandora Pitstop.
+In the 2017 reboot and sequel to the original Wacky Races series, she also has an evil twin sister named Pandora Pitstop.